-Box 5 Authorising new insurers
+Authorising new insurers

 Firms wishing to effect or carry out contracts of insurance must apply to the PRA for authorisation (permission) to do so.
-The PRA will assess applicant insurers from a prudential perspective, using the same framework that is employed for supervision of existing insurers.
-Thus, the PRA will determine whether, if authorised, an applicant insurer would meet the Threshold Conditions, at the point of authorisation and on an ongoing basis.
+The PRA assesses applicant insurers from a prudential perspective, using the same framework that is employed for supervision of existing insurers.
+Thus, the PRA determines whether, if authorised, an applicant insurer would meet the Threshold Conditions, at the point of authorisation and on an ongoing basis.
 This includes an assessment of whether it could exit the market in an orderly way.

-At the same time, the FCA will assess applicants from a conduct perspective.
+At the same time, the FCA assesses applicants from a conduct perspective.
 An insurer will be granted authorisation only where both the FCA and the PRA are satisfied that an insurer meets the relevant requirements.
-As provided for in the MoU, the PRA will lead and manage a single administrative process.
-This will include co-ordinating the process and transmitting all formal notices and decisions to the applicant insurer.
+As provided for in the MoU, the PRA leads and manages a single administrative process.
+This includes co-ordinating the process and transmitting all formal notices and decisions to the applicant insurer.